 These steps for being a foster parent may help you decide if this is a way to build your family!
-Laurie Tyrrell is a Foster Parent Liaison who not only works with prospective foster and adoptive families, she’s also a foster parent herself.
-You’ll never believe how many kids she’s fostered…
+Here’s an interview with Laurie Tyrrell, who is a Foster Parent Liaison.
+She not only works with prospective foster and adoptive families, she’s also a foster parent herself.

-“I knew I belonged to the public and to the world, not because I was talented, or even beautiful, but because I have never belonged to anything or anyone else,” said Monroe.
+And here’s a quote from a famous woman who was in foster care: “I knew I belonged to the public and to the world, not because I was talented, or even beautiful, but because I have never belonged to anything or anyone else,” said Marilyn Monroe.

 5 Steps to Being a Foster Parent

 1. Talk to spouse and kids in the home (you need their support).

 2. Go online to either your county website or to an FFA (Foster Family Agency).

 3. Attend the Orientation (get to know your county or FFA).

 4. Begin PRIDE training (approx. 20 hours training).